lhuanluz/lhuanluz/README.md

 <h2>Hi!
-I'm a Cyber Security Analyst and Fullstack developer with 5+ years of experience.
+I'm a Cyber Security Analyst and Backend developer with 5+ years of experience.
 I've worked on public sector projects (e.g., Patrimonial Contabilization, Human Resources Administration, Event Attendance, Customer Service Management) and some startups;<br/><br/>
 Everyday, I try to learn more about the Software development process, and find out where it fails. </h2>